streetwriters/notesnook/docs/help/contents/custom-themes/install-a-theme-from-file.md

 1. Open the Notesnook app
 2. Go to Settings > Appearance > Themes
-3. Click on "Load from file" button
+3. Click "Load from file" button
    ![Toolbar](/theme-load-file.png)
 4. Select the JSON file to load the theme from.
-5. Click on "Set as default"
+5. Click "Set as default"
    ![Theme set as default in Notesnook](/theme-set-as-default.png)

 ## Related pages